ScrappyHub/rooted-platform/docs/Moderation_System.md

 notifications history

-✅ No public bypass paths exist:
+✅ No public bypass paths:

-All discovery queries respect moderation_status = 'approved'
+All discovery queries respect moderation_status = 'approved'.

 ✅ RLS remains enforced:

-Non-admins see only their own submissions + allowed entities
+Non-admins see only their own submissions + allowed entities.

-✅ Kids Mode content is:
+✅ Kids Mode content:

-Filtered by is_kids_safe
+Filtered by is_kids_safe.

-Never shows unmoderated entities
+Never shows unmoderated entities.

-Not exposed at all while Kids Mode is in pilot OFF
+Not exposed while Kids Mode is in PILOT OFF.

-✅ Sanctuary / rescue / nonprofit entities:
+✅ Sanctuary / rescue / nonprofit:

-May post volunteer events
+May post volunteer events.

-Are mission-only (no marketplace tools, no commercial ads)
+Mission-only (no marketplace tools, no commercial ads).

-Still pass through moderation
+Still pass through moderation.

-✅ Municipalities & civic entities:
+✅ Municipal / civic entities:

-May exist in schema/backend for later verticals
+May exist in schema/backend for later verticals.

-Are discovery-off in ROOTED Community by default
+Discovery-off in ROOTED Community by default.

-Must go through moderation when/if surfaced in any vertical
+Must go through moderation when/if surfaced.

 8. Vertical Compatibility

 The moderation system is vertical-agnostic and applies to:

-✅ ROOTED Community
+ROOTED Community

-✅ ROOTED Construction
+ROOTED Construction

-✅ ROOTED Arts & Culture
+ROOTED Arts & Culture

-✅ ROOTED Education
+ROOTED Education

-✅ ROOTED Experiences
+ROOTED Experiences

-✅ Future verticals
+Future verticals

 Any new public-facing submission type must:

-Include moderation_status on its table
+Include moderation_status on its table.

-Insert a row into public.moderation_queue
+Insert a row into public.moderation_queue.

-Use admin_moderate_submission as its approval/denial gate
+Use admin_moderate_submission as its approval/denial gate.

-Respect moderation_status = 'approved' in discovery queries
+Respect moderation_status = 'approved' in discovery queries.

 9. Admin Moderation & Governance Integration

-Admin identity is defined solely in public.user_tiers and the helper:
+Admin identity is defined in public.user_tiers and helper:

 role = 'admin'